justwes2/shortcut-practice-app/README.md

 For now, the app is fairly minimalist.
 The idea is to add more functionality later when I have learned more about OOP, databases, and Rails or Express.

-Some features I would like to add in the future: A persistent database which keeps track of users and their progress.
-More shortcuts, split into manageable 'sets' of shortcuts.
-The ability to switch between these 'sets' by clicking tabs to the left of the play area.
-Shortcuts practice for programs other than Atom.
-Better colors and typography.
-Ability to add, remove, and edit shortcuts and sets.
-Ability to restore default shortcuts and sets.
-More sophisticated algorithm for choosing next shortcut to test.
-Ability to (de)prioritize shortcuts if the user is more or less interested in learning them.
+Some features I would like to add in the future ...
+- Better colors and typography.
+- More shortcuts.
+- Shortcuts split into manageable "sets" of shortcuts.
+- The ability to switch between these "sets" by clicking tabs to the left of the play area.
+- Shortcuts practice for programs other than Atom.
+- A persistent database which keeps track of users and their progress.
+- Ability to add, remove, and edit shortcuts and sets.
+- Ability to restore default shortcuts and sets.
+- More sophisticated algorithm for choosing next shortcut to test.
+- Ability to (de)prioritize shortcuts if the user is more or less interested in learning them.